andrescosta/jobico-fn/GUIDE.md

 ## What is a Jobicolet?

-A **Jobicolet** is a specialized WebAssembly (WASM) program designed to process an event and generate a result within the platform.
+A **Jobicolet** is a specialized WebAssembly (WASM) function designed to process an event and generate a result within the platform.
 It represents the executable logic that is dynamically loaded and executed by the Job Executors.

 ## Key Characteristics:

 1. **WASM Execution:**
    - A Jobicolet is implemented as a WebAssembly module, allowing it to be written in any programming language that compiles to WebAssembly.
-This flexibility empowers users to express their event processing logic in a language of their choice.

 2. **Event Processing:**
    - The primary function of a Jobicolet is to process events.
-It takes as input the event data, performs the specified logic defined within the WASM module, and produces a result based on the defined processing rules.
+It takes as input a JSON string with the event data, performs the specified logic defined within the WASM module, and produces a result based on the defined processing rules.

 3. **Result Generation:**
-   - A Jobicolet receives a string parameter containing the JSON payload sent by the external service to Jobico via the listener endpoint.
-4. **Result Generation:**
    - Upon processing an event, a Jobicolet generates a result.
 The nature of the result depends on the specific logic implemented in the WASM module.
 It could be a computation outcome, a transformed dataset, or any other relevant output.
 However, it's important to note that a Jobicolet can only return one of the following values as output:

      * A numeric return value: